Fibroid Specialist in Fort Worth, TX

 - Loss of Bladder Control.
 Fibroids can press against the bladder causing frequent urination and even loss of bladder control.
 Not only can this cause a great deal of pain, it can disrupt your everyday activities.
 In addition, fibroid growth can place pressure on the bowel, causing constipation and bloating.

-Diagnosis and Treatment of Uterine Fibroids
+What is the Diagnosis and Treatment of Uterine Fibroids?

 If you are experiencing any of the symptoms listed above, schedule an appointment with fibroid specialist, Dr. Carolyn Quist.
 Fibroids can usually be found during a simple abdominal or pelvic exam.
 If Dr. Quist feels that you may have fibroids, an ultrasound or MRI may be used to confirm the diagnosis.